-- > YES, go to Connect Utilities, (p.
-81). - NO, go to Complete Multi-Section Set, (p.
+- YES, go to Connect Utilities, (p.
+77). - NO, go to Complete Multi-Section Set, (p.
 36).

-Level the home.
-The home is adequately leveled if there is no more than 1/4 inch difference between adjacent pier supports (frame or perimeter) and the exterior doors and windows of the home do not bind and can be properly operated.
+no more than 1/4 inch difference between adjacent pier supports (frame or perimeter) and the exterior doors and windows of the home do not bind and can be properly operated.